FerSantamaria/task-manager-app/README.md

 ```bash
   yarn dev
 ```

-## Environment Variables

-To run this project, you will need to add the following environment variable to your .env file (theres a .env.template file in the repository to help you with this proccess) and the content must be the provided API Token

-`VITE_API_TOKEN`

 The server should start running and the app will be server at http://localhost:3001
 ## Additional comments